freewili/freewili_webdocs/docs/gui-screen-buttons-and-lights/capturing-audio-from-microphone.md

 # Capturing Audio from Microphone

-FREE-WiLi has a integrated microphone.
+FREE-WILi has a integrated microphone.
 The microphone data is captured at a 8000 hz rate.
 This microphone data is fed to a FFT algorithm for display or provided via the GUIAPI.

 The serial menu provides a way to record the microphone to a wav file.
 A recording can also be triggered by the GUIAPI.
 These are recorded to the record directory.